 The purpose of these policies is to serve the needs of both the employees and the County to the mutual benefit of both.
 Hardin County is an equal opportunity employer.
-Hardin County does not discriminate on the basis of disability.
+Hardin County does not discriminate on the basis of race, color, religion, national origin, sex, sexual orientation, including lesbian, gay, bisexual or transgender status, age, genetic information, pregnancy, veteran status, disability, or any other condition or status protected by law in hiring, promotion, demotion, raises, termination, training, discipline, use of employee facilities or programs, or any other benefit, condition, or privilege of employment except where required by state or federal law or where a bona fide occupational qualification exists.
 Any Employee who has a question concerning any of Hardin County's personnel policies is encouraged to discuss it with his or her Elected Official/Department Head or Human Resources Department.

-This updated issue of the Hardin County Personnel Policy Manual was adopted and signed by the Commissioners Court on the 20th day of November, 2018.
+This updated issue of the Hardin County Personnel Policy Manual was adopted, amended and signed by the Commissioners Court of Hardin County, Texas on the 23rd day of July, 2024 and becomes effective on the 1st day of October, 2024.
 This new manual supersedes all earlier manuals.

-Wayne McDaniel, County Judge
+Wayne McDaniel County Judge